 How Do Marketplace Loans Through Prosper Work?

+So, how does Prosper work?
 In traditional lending, investors put their money in a bank and receive a small interest rate in return.
 Banks then lend those savings to borrowers at a much higher interest and keep the difference.
 Marketplace lenders, such as Prosper, connect borrowers and investors directly.
 This means investors receive a higher return on their investment and borrowers pay lower interest rates.
 That way everyone is a winner.

 Online loan marketplaces, like Prosper, have used technology to simplify and reduce the cost of underwriting consumer loans.
 This allows them to target smaller personal loans that wouldn’t be cost-effective using traditional banking models.